Woodworking: Making a carving knife

 Here's the knife glued up and curing.

-Next I'll put several coats of finishing oil on the wood to give it a nice soft luster.
-I'll also finish sharpening the cutting edge on a diamond sharpening stone.
+Next I put several coats of finishing oil on the wood to give it a nice soft luster.
+I put three coats of wax over that and it was done.
+I also finished sharpening the cutting edge on a diamond sharpening stone.
+I found that the tip doesn't hold an edge as well as I'd like.
+So I'm going to file a 1/16th off and resharpen the tip.